 Of course, some vacs also have filters that can handle both wet and dry spills without needing to be switched out.
 So make sure to check your shop vac’s features before you get carried away and vacuum something you shouldn’t.

-Finally, some vacs can double as leaf or sawdust blowers.
+Finally, some vacs can double as sawdust or leaf blowers.
 You’ll have to attach the hose to the blower port, which is usually in the back of the device.
 But it should simply click into the port.
 From there on, you’ll be able to turn the blower on the same way you’d turn on the vacuum.

 A Good Quiet Shop Vac Can Replace All Your Vacuuming and Blower Devices